GeoffreyPlitt/log_fwd/README.md

 # papertrail_fwd

 This program forwards logs to Papertrail (a log management service).
-It reads data from stdin, formats it as syslog messages, stores them in a circular buffer file, and sends them to Papertrail over TLS.
+It reads data from stdin, formats it as RFC5424 syslog messages, stores them in a circular buffer file, and sends them to Papertrail over TLS.
 It handles reconnections, buffering during disconnections, and supports command-line arguments for configuration.

+## Features

+- Disk-based circular buffer for log persistence
+- Automatic buffer growth as needed (up to configured maximum)
+- Reconnection with exponential backoff
+- Properly formatted RFC5424 syslog messages
+- Clean shutdown on signal interrupts
+- Efficient buffer management for large volumes of logs
+- Panic recovery
+- Modern Go 1.24 standards and error handling

 ## Installation

+Requires Go 1.24 or higher.

 ```bash
 go install github.com/yourusername/papertrail_fwd@latest